 Of course, the Doctor hasn’t been shot at all.
 The gunshot came from a sniper’s rifle and this allows the Doctor to make his escape.

 Sue: That was a very clever resolution to the cliffhanger.
 Very nicely done.

 General Smythe continues to act suspiciously, never more so than when he’s constantly telling his subordinates not to interrupt him when he is ensconced in his office.

 Sue: Why doesn’t he just put a bloody lock on the door?
 You’d think it’d be the first thing he’d do.

 And then a SIDRAT turns up.

 Sue: Is that a TARDIS?
 It sounds like a TARDIS.
 Although it does look like an IKEA flat pack wardrobe.
 But I guess that’s still possible, for a TARDIS, isn’t it?

 Jamie is locked up with a Redcoat from 1745.

 Sue: 1745?
 Eh?
 So are there lots of different time zones or something?

-Sue: OK, so can we please skip forward to Episode Ten now that I’ve worked that out?
+Sue: Okay, so can we please skip forward to Episode Ten now that I’ve worked that out?

 Me: No, there’s a bit more to it than that.

 Sue: I like the way the Doctor manages to bluff his way into a position of authority.
 He doesn’t need any psychic paper.
 The other Doctors are complete amateurs compared to Troughton.